Melinda Ledbetter: Marriage to Brian Wilson

 After Landy was struck with a 1991 court order which barred him from contacting Wilson, Wilson and Ledbetter reconnected and were married on February 6, 1995.
-Ledbetter went on to become Wilson's manager in 1999, a job which she says is "basically negotiating, and that's what I did every single day when I sold cars."
+Ledbetter went on to become Wilson's manager in 1999, a job which she said was "basically negotiating, and that's what I did every single day when I sold cars."
 According to Ledbetter, "I was in the right place at the right time to help him.
 It's like the concept that you can lead a horse to water but you can't get him to drink. ...
 What he's missed out on is an environment where he feels safe.
 He didn't have that before with his family, his old band, his doctor, his first wife.
 But he finally has that."

-Ledbetter is credited with leading Wilson to proper medical care, to tour regularly, and to complete his unfinished album Smile.
+Ledbetter was credited with leading Wilson to proper medical care, to tour regularly, and to complete his unfinished album Smile.
 However, numerous reports surrounding Wilson's comeback alleged that his close associates, including Ledbetter, had been exploiting Wilson and applying undue pressure on him to maintain an active music career.
 In 1998, Wilson's daughter Carnie called her "Melandy", a reference to Landy and the control he formerly held over Wilson's affairs.
 In a 2007 interview, Wilson credited his relationship with Ledbetter for allowing him to resume his career as a musician.
 However, in the same interview, he remarked that he felt that he should have spent the early 2000s "in a mental institution under heavy sedation" due to his psychological issues.
-Whether Wilson truly consents to his semi-regular touring schedule since the 2000s remains a subject of debate among fans.
+Whether Wilson truly consented to his semi-regular touring schedule since the 2000s remains a subject of debate among fans.